hashkat/hashkat/docs/tutorial12.md

 ### Ideology

-As previously discussed, an agent's idelogy is the particular dogma that they follow.
-Ideologies can be added, removed, or renamed in the *ideologies* section of **INFILE.yaml**.
+An agent's ideology is the particular dogma that they follow.
+Ideologies can be added, removed, or renamed in the *ideologies* section of *INFILE.yaml*.

 ```python
 ideologies: